mintel/dex-k8s-ingress-watcher/README.md

 # Limitations

-- Does not support multiple host definitions in the annotation, as we need to have a specific callbackup uri.
+- Does not support multiple host definitions in the Ingress, as the annotation only supports a single callback uri.

 # TODO